LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 of the executable in your build directory to run it; i.e.,::

   $ ./examples/bin/daxpy

+The ``RAJA/examples`` directory also contains many other RAJA example codes you can run and experiment with.

 For an overview of all the main RAJA features, see :ref:`features-label`.
 A full tutorial with a variety of examples showing how to use RAJA features